 - Once you’ve made your compound butter, preheat the air fryer.
 While it’s heating, brush the steak with olive oil and season the steak with a generous amount of salt and pepper.

-- When the air fryer has heated up, place the steak into the air fryer.
-If you have a rack, use it, otherwise place it directly on the bottom of the fryer.
+- When the air fryer has heated up, place the steak into the bottom of the air fryer basket.

 - As for how long to cook steak in an air fryer that depends on how you like it.
 For a medium-rare steak, cook for 7 minutes and open the lid to flip the steak, cooking for an additional 7 minutes.
 If you prefer rare, cook a minute less per side.
 If well done, 1-2 minutes longer per side.

 - Once your steak is done exactly how you like it, remove it and let it sit on a cutting board to rest for a little while.
-This is to allow the meat to retain its juices.
+This makes sure you get a juicy steak.
 If you cut it too soon, the juices will run out!
-While it’s resting, grab the compound butter from the fridge and cut a couple of slices, and let them sit on top of the steak to melt.
-So good!

 - Slice at an angle about 1/2″ – 1″ thick.
 Place on a serving platter alongside additional dollops of butter for people to serve themselves.